Fishing - Where to Fish For Largemouth Bass in Lakes by Season

 Matching Retrieve Speed to Conditions

-A useful habit is to begin with a moderate retrieve and adjust based on what happens.
+A useful practice is to begin with a moderate retrieve and adjust based on the fish’s response.
 If bass follow but do not commit, slow down or add pauses.
 If they strike short, vary the cadence.
 If they ignore the bait entirely, change depth, angle, or lure type before abandoning the area.

 Where to Find Bass in Different Waters